prisma-labs/graphql-framework-experiment/docs/guides/project-layout.md

 - Out Root is defined by setting `compilerOptions.outDir`.
 - If you do not specify it then Nexus will default to `node_modules/.build`.
 Unlike with `rootDir` Nexus will not scaffold the default into your `tsconfig.json` because its presence has no impact upon VSCode.
 - You can override its value interactively with `nexus build --out`.

+##### Check-Only Builds

+if `compilerOptions.noEmit` is set to `true` then Nexus will not output the build.
+This makes `nexus build` effectively a checker.
+This option usually [represents user error](https://github.com/graphql-nexus/nexus/issues/702) so by default Nexus will warn when this option is used.
+In the future ([#800](https://github.com/graphql-nexus/nexus/issues/800)) there will be ways to disable this the warning if it is really your intent.

 ## Conventions